• Skip to primary navigation

 cardamom oatmeal cookies next to a bowl of pumpkin seeds.

 Who else loves cardamom?!
-I often feel that it is a little bit neglected in the spice rack, when it gives so much flavour and is a nice alternative to cinnamon.
+I often feel that it is a little bit neglected in the spice rack, when it gives so much flavor and is a nice alternative to cinnamon.
 My cardamom apple fritters, cardamom apple crisp and cardamom overnight oats all make the most of this spice and are so tasty!

 Jump to: